-TASKS: Identify each type of radio communication structures and radio net operations.

-CONDITION: Given the information provided in this subcourse.

-STANDARD: To demonstrate competency of this task, you must achieve a minimum of 70 publications:

-REFERENCES: The material contained in this lesson was derived from the following
+- TASKS: Identify each type of radio communication structures and radio net operations. - CONDITION: Given the information provided in this subcourse. - STANDARD: To demonstrate competency of this task, you must achieve a minimum of 70 percent on the subcourse examination. - REFERENCES: The material contained in this lesson was derived from the following publications:

-NSA Subcourse TA 103(u)
+NSA Subcourse TA 103(u) FM 34-88(u)

-FM 34-88(u)